-12.2.1 LAN based TV distribution
+12.2.1 LAN Based TV Distribution

 It is possible to implement a TV server and then distribute programs over your LAN.
 The Silicon Dust HDHomeRun is probably the best known system.
 We are OTA (over the air) TV viewers and waiting for the dust to settle on the rollout of ATSC 3.0.
 This is an enhanced version of digital TV but is not backward compatible with the current standard ATSC 1.0.
 This means TVs need to implement both ATSC 1.0 and ATSC 3.0 tuners.
 In addition the ATSC 3.0 spec provides internet integration so lots of complex software on the part of the receiver.
-The HDHomeRun system looks very interesting but we plan on waiting until it supports ATSC 3.0.
+The rollout and customer acceptance of ATSC 3.0 has been slowed due to broadcasters implementing DRM (digital rights management) encryption.